proxytranslation/user-docs/dashboard/cookbook/whitelabel.md

 	3. `*.${APP_DOMAIN}` CNAME `ghs.domainverify.net`

-7. In order for Easyling to be able to send emails from under your domain, you will need to provide authorization to the email service.
+7. In order for the translation proxy to be able to send emails from under your domain, you will need to provide authorization to the email service.
 This is done by adding specialized DNS records.